max-ostapenko/website-source/README.md

     python3 -m pip install nbformat, PyYAML
     ```

-2. Clone this repository
-3. Navigate to the repository and restore development environment
+2. Navigate to the repository and restore development environment

-    ```python
+    ```sh
-    python3 -m venv .env
+    python3 -m venv .venv && source .venv/bin/activate
-    source .venv/bin/activate
-    python3 -m pip install -r requirements.txt
+    pip install -r requirements.txt
     ```

-4. Run `quarto preview` to start a local server
-5. Edit the content in the `src` folder and see the changes live in the browser
+3. Edit the content in the `src` folder and see the changes live in the browser
+4. To start a local Quarto server:

+    ```sh
+    cd src && quarto preview
+    ```

 ## Hosting options